Get the right product to the right people in the right way

 Business is all about finding something that people want to buy that you can deliver more effectively than the competition - and then making sure you make enough money to fund the process of scaling up.
 Doing this effectively means following the 3 laws of entrepreneurship.

 As a business owner you orchestrate your own firm's products, people and processes and manage the network of firms and individuals that you need as suppliers or delivery partners to create and retain satisfied customers.

-This site has tools, course materials and advice from experienced business owners to help you plan all parts of your business.
+This site has tools, course materials and advice from experienced business owners to advise and mentor you on howto plan all parts of your business.
 The offers come from our own experience and from research into how successful growing businesses use technology to collaborate, organise and market themselves.

 It's different because it's based on the way that small businesses REALLY work.

 How to plan for success in your business